-A salary employee (also known as a salaried employee) is a worker who is paid a fixed amount of money or compensation (also known as a salary) by an employer.
-For example, a salaried employee might earn $50,000/year.
+A salaried employee is a worker who is paid a fixed amount of money or compensation (also known as a salary) by an employer.
+For example, a salaried employee might earn $50,000 per year.

 There are many differences between a salaried employee and an hourly employee.
 First, while a salaried employee receives a fixed amount of money, an hourly employee receives an hourly wage for each hour worked.
-Therefore, salary workers who meet the criteria as exempt employees do not have to keep track of their hours in the way that hourly employees do; for example, they do not have to sign a daily time sheet.
+Therefore, salaried workers who meet the criteria as exempt employees do not have to keep track of their hours in the way that hourly employees do.
+For example, they do not have to sign a daily timesheet.

-Most exempt salaried employees are not offered overtime pay.
+Most exempt salaried employees do not receive overtime pay.
 Salaried employees are paid their salary regardless of how many hours they work during a workweek.

-This means that many high paying positions do not receive extra wages such as time and one-half for working over 40 hours a week.
+This means that many high-paying positions do not receive extra wages, such as time and one-half for working more than 40 hours a week.
 However, some lower salary positions are still eligible for overtime pay, based on state and federal laws.

 On the other hand, hourly employees are typically able to receive time and one-half of their hourly wage for every hour of overtime work.
 Some employers even pay double time for holidays, although this is not mandatory.

-Also, most salaried employees are considered exempt employees, while most hourly employees are considered nonexempt employees.
 There are, however, some exceptions to this rule.
 For example, there are some exempt employees who are not salaried (such as those who receive a fee for a particular job, like a computer technician).
-There are also some nonexempt employees who are salaried, but their job duties fall under the definition of nonexempt.
+There are also some non-exempt employees who are salaried, but their job duties fall under the definition of non-exempt.

-That being said, there are many benefits to a salaried position.
-Salaried positions guarantee a dependable, exact, and expected amount on each paycheck.
-This can provide a sense of security to a salaried employee.
+Better sense of security: Salaried workers usually receive a dependable, exact, and expected amount of money in each paycheck.
+This can provide a sense of security.

-You are also more likely to receive benefits in a salaried position, particularly a full-time salaried position.
+More likely to receive employee benefits: You're also more likely to receive employee benefits in a salaried position—particularly a full-time salaried position.
 These benefits often go beyond healthcare to include retirement contributions and paid vacations.

-Salaried positions often have a higher perceived status and job titles that seem more professional.
-A work history containing professional job titles can serve as a more marketable foundation for future professionally oriented jobs.
+Higher perceived status: In addition, salaried positions often have a higher perceived status and job titles that seem more professional.
+A work history containing professional job titles can serve as a more marketable foundation for future career expansion.